claycantrell/LLMQualitativeCoder/README.md

      set OPENAI_API_KEY=your-openai-api-key
      set HUGGINGFACE_API_KEY=your-huggingface-api-key
      ```
-   **Note:** Hugging Face functionality is currently unavailable; only OpenAI models are supported.
+   **Note:** I couldnt get the HuggingFace API to work correctly; only OpenAI models are supported at this time.

-## 3. Key Features
-- **Flexible Data Handling:** Supports diverse JSON data formats with customizable filtering and context fields.
-- **Automated Parsing:** Segments large texts into smaller, manageable units.
-- **Deductive and Inductive Coding:** Provides predefined (deductive) and emergent (inductive) coding approaches.
-- **Retrieval-Augmented Generation (RAG):** Enhances code assignment accuracy using FAISS indexes.
-- **Customizable Configuration:** Easily tailored to various datasets and coding schemas via JSON configuration files.

 ## 4. Key Components
-The codebase includes several modules, each responsible for specific tasks:
+The codebase includes several modules:

 ### `main.py`
 **Purpose:** Coordinates the workflow from data loading to validation.